 Several people want me to write more about writing and I will.
 I don’t feel as if I have much to say in this area but I owe it to you to share what I do know.

 Number of people surveyed: 47 – it doesn’t sound much when you consider I have around 1,500 total subscribers (by email and RSS) but I think it’s enough to give me a reasonable sampling.

 Great Feedback Examples

 What product would you most like to buy from me?

 “Blog consultant.
 “I will spiff up your blog for $X”.
 Perhaps hands on?”

 “With all the FREE e-books out there, I think an e-book people have to pay for will be tough unless the content is super specific and rare.
 Since there is so much info on blogging, and none of it “validated” so to speak, I suggest another topic.
-But I think the price will be low.
+I would love to hear more about techniques for overcoming fear or on travel.
+But I think the price point will be low.
 Go for volume, not high pricing.”